 The Inca Trail is undoubtedly high up on many people's "to do" lists, ranking among one of the best things to experience before you die.
 Alluring though it may be, it's easy to see how the conflicting mass of information on how best to go about your Inca experience can prevent people from taking up the challenge.
 This need not be the case, as a few pointers can help you to make informed decisions to enable you to tread in the footsteps of the ancient Incas, at minimum cost and with maximum safety, both to yourself, and to the fragile environment of the trek itself.

-The first thing to point out is that things have changed massively over the past eight years or so; what your friend paid four years ago has absolutely no bearing on cost today.
+The first thing to point out is that things have changed massively over the years; what your friend paid four years ago has absolutely no bearing on cost today.
 The entry prices alone illustrate a drastic change.
-In 2000 you could expect to pay a mere $15, compared to around $80 today.
+In 2000 you could expect to pay a mere $15, compared to at least $80 today.
 A limit of around 200 passes per day for trekkers, combined with group size regulations (a maximum of 16 people per group) means that finding a place during the high season can be difficult.

 Increases in the number of staff required per group, from guides to cooks and porters (sometimes up to 3 porters per 2 trekkers), the imposition of a minimum wage for porters (about $14 per day), combined with tents, cooking equipment, first aid kits and oxygen, all raise the cost to you, the trekker, even further.